phylocanvas/phylocanvas/README.md

-#PhyloCanvas - HTML5 Phylogenetic Tree visualisation
+#PhyloCanvas - HTML5 Phylogenetic Tree Visualisation

-Written By Christopher I Powell under the supervision of Dr David Aanensen in the Labarotory of Professor Brian Spratt Department of Infectious Disease Epidemiology, Imperial College London
+Originally created By Christopher I Powell under the supervision of Dr David Aanensen in the Labarotory of Professor Brian Spratt Department of Infectious Disease Epidemiology, Imperial College London.
+Currently maintained by the Centre for Genomic Pathogen Surveillance at the Wellcome Trust Sanger Institute.

 PhyloCanvas is released under a GPL v3 Licence and documentation is realeased under a Creative Commons Share Alike Licence (CC BY-SA)

-## Getting started
+## Getting Started

 ```JavaScript
 // Construct tree object